 Resource Life 1 = Measured and Indicated Resources ÷ Production.

 Resource Life 2 = Measured, Indicated and Inferred Resources ÷ Production.

-5. Source: Resources and Energy Quarterly, June 2018, published by the Office of the Chief Economist, Department of Industry, Innovation and Science unless otherwise stated.
+5. Mining production from Resources and Energy Quarterly, June 2019, published by the Office of the Chief Economist, Department of Industry, Innovation and Science unless otherwise stated.
 Production data often have a higher level of certainty than reserve and resource estimates and, thus, may be presented with more significant figures.